jhumelsine/jhumelsine.github.io/_posts/2024-04-07-interpreter-design-pattern-design.md

 * Program to an interface, not an implementation
 * Favor object composition over class inheritance

-The next blog will feature the design’s implementation.
+The next blog, [Interpreter Design Pattern - Design to Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html), will feature the design’s implementation.

 # References
 Here are some resources that can be purchased or are included in a subscription service: